TyVirgo/FIAP/README.md

 python main.py --model FIAP_6BLOCK --save ./train/FIAP-S_Div2k_x2 --scale 2 --lr 6e-4 --batch_size 32 --patch_size 128 --n_feats 32 --decay 200-400-600-800 --data_test Set5 --reset --epoch=1000
 ```
 4. More training commond can be found in `./src/demo.sh` file, and the training results will be sorted in `./experiment/train/`.

+## SR images visualization
+1. We provided visualization of SR images for two versions of the model ( FIAP and FIAP-L)
+（需要换自己可视化云盘的链接）

 ## Contact
 Email: fjs1867@mnnu.edu.cn